 The first thing most new retirees do is turn off their alarm clocks.
 After 30 plus years of work, they are no longer on someone else's schedule.
 They have earned the right to do what want and when they want.
 For the first weeks and months, this feels wonderful.
 Unfortunately, boredom quickly sets in if you have nothing important to look forward to.
 Your hours may become filled with meaningless activity and puttering about.

-The majority of new retirees’ struggle with developing a sense of purpose in retirement.
+The majority of new retirees’ struggle with developing a sense of purpose after retiring.
 Most books suggest finding an interest, a hobby, or becoming a volunteer.
 In short, explore your childhood passions and interests that you never had the opportunity to do.
 This might include becoming an artist, a musician, or some other such interest.
 Most of us are going to struggle with this as we attempt to find a fulfilling hobby.

-Instead think in terms of doing something that is larger than yourself that makes a difference for others.
+Instead, think in terms of doing something that is larger than yourself that makes a difference for others.
 This could be part-time work or volunteering in something that you enjoy and interacting / helping other people.

 If you don’t love yourself, how can you expect anyone else to love you?
 Self-love is developing authentic unconditional acceptance of yourself.
 We are all imperfect and it is easy to sabotage ourselves with doubts and insecurities.
 It really becomes a life long journey taken one step at a time to becoming a better you.